 At the sponsor submitted price for bimekizumab and publicly listed price for all relevant comparators, bimekizumab was more costly than several relevant comparators used in the treatment of adults with active AS who have responded inadequately or are intolerant to conventional therapy.
-Given the lack of direct comparative evidence and the findings from the indirect treatment comparisons (ITCs) suggesting bimekizumab was no more effective than available biologic disease-modifying antirheumatic drugs (bDMARDs), there is insufficient evidence to justify a cost premium over the least expensive bDMARDs reimbursed for the treatment of active AS.
+Given the lack of direct comparative evidence and the findings from the indirect treatment comparisons (ITCs) suggesting bimekizumab was no more effective than available biologic disease-modifying antirheumatic drugs

+(bDMARDs), there is insufficient evidence to justify a cost premium over the least expensive bDMARDs reimbursed for the treatment of active AS.

-Table 1.
-Reimbursement Conditions and Reasons
+Table 1: Reimbursement Conditions and Reasons

-Reimbursement condition Reason Implementation guidance Initiation 1.
+Rei imbursement condition Reason Implementation guidance Initiation 1.
 Eligibility for reimbursement of bimekizumab should be based on the criteria used by each of the public drug plans for reimbursement of bDMARDs for the treatment of adult patients with active AS.
-There is no evidence that bimekizumab is clinically superior or inferior to other biologic treatments currently reimbursed for the treatment of active AS. - Renewal 2.
-Bimekizumab should be renewed in a similar manner to other bDMARDs currently reimbursed for the treatment of adult patients with active AS.
+There is no evidence that bimekizumab is clinically superior or inferior to other biologic treatments currently reimbursed for the treatment of active AS.
+The clinical expert noted that conventional therapy for AS include NSAIDs and glucocorticoids to manage pain and/or inhibit inflammation, and disease-modifying antirheumatic drugs (DMARDs) to slow the progression of the disease by relieving underlying inflammatory responses.
+Renewal Bimekizumab should be renewed in a similar manner to other bDMARDs currently reimbursed for the treatment of adult patients with active AS.
 There is no evidence that bimekizumab should be held to a different standard than other reimbursed options when considering renewal.
 Discontinuation 3.
 Bimekizumab should be discontinued in a similar manner to other bDMARDs currently reimbursed for the treatment of adult patients with active AS.
 There is no evidence that bimekizumab should be held to a different standard than other reimbursed options when considering renewal.
 Prescribing 4.
 Patients should be under the care of a rheumatologist or a clinician who has experience treating adult patients with active AS.
 Accurate diagnosis and follow-up of patients with active AS are important to ensure that bimekizumab is prescribed to the most appropriate patients.
 In addition, there are several DMARD treatment options that may be considered when selecting the most appropriate therapy for patients; these are best determined by a rheumatologist or clinician who is familiar with this complex treatment paradigm.
 5. Bimekizumab should not be reimbursed when used in combination with bDMARDs or tsDMARDs for active AS.
 There is no evidence to determine the effects of bimekizumab when used in combination with bDMARDs or tsDMARDs in adult patients with active AS.

-Pricing 6.
+Reimbursement condition Reason Implementation guidance Pricing 6.
 Bimekizumab should be negotiated so that it does not exceed the drug program cost of treatment with the least costly bDMARD reimbursed for the treatment of AS.
 There is insufficient evidence to justify a cost premium for bimekizumab over the least expensive bDMARD reimbursed for AS.